Successful remote monitoring enables virtual ward for children with nephrotic syndrome

 Ruth continues:

-Docobo has been a responsive and collaborative partner, updating question sets and refining the system based on feedback.
+Graphnet has been a responsive and collaborative partner, updating question sets and refining the system based on feedback.
 The project reflects a genuinely co-produced service, with ongoing feedback from patients, clinicians, and families shaping its development and implementation.

-Adrian Flowerday, Managing Director at Docobo says:
+Adrian Flowerday, Managing Director of Docobo Remote Monitoring says:

 We have really enjoyed working with the team at Sandwell and West Birmingham NHS Trust.
 This has been a really collaborative partnership and to have successfully implemented the remote monitoring-enabled virtual ward for children with nephrotic syndrome so quickly and efficiently is really impressive.
-The resulting paediatric virtual ward is supporting children and families at home to manage symptoms while in relapse until remission is achieved and is empowering patients and families, saving an impressive number of bed days and preventing unnecessary hospital admissions.
-The virtual ward is improving patient experience and outcomes and we are proud to be working with the team on this fantastic project.
+The resulting paediatric virtual ward is supporting children and families at home to manage symptoms while in relapse

-The technology empowers families to care for their children at home, providing daily support from the paediatric Virtual Ward team until remission is achieved, leading to improved service delivery and better patient care.
-Ruth Hartland Clinical Nurse Specialist, Paediatric Virtual Ward at Sandwell and West Birmingham Hospitals NHS Trust.
+The technology empowers families to care for their children at home, providing daily support from the paediatric Virtual ward team until remission is achieved, leading to improved service delivery and better patient care.